happytudouni/SourceSpaceFCAnalysis_DCN/README.md

 The brain FC figures for pl_aac were manually created in **Brainstorm**.

+1. A document that describes the plotting procedure in Brainstorm has been uploaded to the updated "pl_aac" folder on July-24-2022.
+The document was written by [Armen Bagdasarov]([armenbagdasarov.github.io](about:blankarmenbagdasarov.github.io)) (Duke University).

 # Intermediate outputs

 In this section, we demonstrate some of the intermediate outputs from ```SourceSpaceFCAnalysis_PPS.m``` with one participant's data.